-- A quorum, consisting of one member from each of the three voting constituencies, shall be required to conduct business. - Attendance, including voting may be facilitated by electronic communication.
+- A quorum, consisting of one member from each of three of the five voting constituencies, shall be required to conduct business. - Attendance, including voting may be facilitated by electronic communication.

 Reporting: Reports to Dean of Administrative Services Documents are forwarded to the Strategic Planning Committee.